FusionRelight: Relighting Portraits in Real Time via Hybrid Domain Knowledge Fusion: Experiments and Results

-\textbf{Baselines.}~We compare against six recent portrait relighting methods: LUMOS~\cite{yeh2022lumos}, DiffusionRenderer~\cite{DiffusionRenderer}, UniRelight~\cite{he2025unirelight}, IC-Light~\cite{zhang2024iclight}, SwitchLight v3~\cite{kim2024switchlight}, and 3D-Aware Relighting~\cite{cai2024real}.
-For SwitchLight we use their released portal\footnote{SwitchLight 3.0: \url{https://beeble.ai/research/switchlight-3-0-is-here}}; all other methods use publicly available codebases.
-3D-Aware Relighting operates on tightly cropped faces and does not relight the full upper body; it is therefore included in qualitative comparisons but excluded from the quantitative benchmark.
+OLAT baselines are LUMOS~\cite{yeh2022lumos}, DiffusionRenderer~\cite{DiffusionRenderer}, UniRelight~\cite{he2025unirelight}, IC-Light~\cite{zhang2024iclight}, and SwitchLight v3~\cite{kim2024switchlight}.
+For methods with public implementations, we use the public model/code path available to us, the same target HDRIs, and the same foreground masks for metric computation.
+SwitchLight v3 is evaluated through its released portal.
+3D-Aware Relighting~\cite{cai2024real} operates on tightly cropped faces and does not relight the full upper body, so it is used in qualitative comparisons but excluded from the full-portrait quantitative table.
+We discuss SynthLight~\cite{chaturvedi2025synthlight} and Lux Post Facto~\cite{mei2025lux} as closely related diffusion relighting systems, but we do not report unverified numbers for methods without comparable outputs in our evaluation setup.